 Unfortunately, users tend to avoid activation even after downloading the app.
 If you want to sell the app to them, you have to encourage them to activate it.

 There are many ways to encourage this.
-One is to collect emails when they download the app so that they can be given training and encouragement to get them to activate and use the app.
+One is to collect emails when they download the app to be given training and encouragement to activate and use it.
 You can send push notifications and messages in the app, and you can even create a message center so that your users can view the messages at any time.

 Turning users into loyal fans